Let an Experienced New Orleans Oil Rig Injury Attorney Fight for You

 What is the Outer Continental Shelf Lands Act?

 Workers offshore on fixed platform oil rigs typically fall under the Outer Continental Shelf Lands Act.
 The act established in 1953 protects workers who are within the geography of the United States at sea.
-It defines all submerged lands lying seaward for up to three nautical miles off state coastal waters as part of the U.S. territory, and provides workers with protections.
+It defines all submerged lands lying seaward for up to three nautical miles off state coastal waters as part of the U.S. territory.
+It also provides workers with protections.

 Under this act, workers can seek compensation for: